mikedenly/mikedenly.github.io/_pages/research.md

 Subnational Anti-Corruption Audits and Democratization

-Natural Resources, Geolocated: Implications for Conflict and Governance (with Mike Findley, Joelean Hall, Andy Stravers, James Igoe Walsh)
+Natural Resources, Geolocated: Implications for Conflict and Governance (with Mike Findley, Joelean Hall, Andy Stravers, and James Igoe Walsh)

 Can We "Control" Corruption?
 Foreign Aid in Low-Governance Environments